The Return

 Who it is for

-This ritual is not for those looking for a meditation app, a guided mindfulness program, or a clinical treatment for anxiety.
-It is a domestic exercise, not a clinical one, and it is not a substitute for professional support when professional support is what is needed.
+This ritual is not for those looking for a meditation app, a guided mindfulness programme or a clinical treatment.
+It is a domestic exercise, not a clinical one, and it does not replace professional support when that is what is needed.
+If what fills the room is not the residue of a practice but a specific emotional weight that has been there for weeks, Shadow Mirror Elixir is built for that work, and this one is not.

 Frequently asked questions